-AI and the Future of Jobs
+AI and its Impact on the Future of Jobs

 “All you have to do is type in ‘YouTube robot fail,’ says Chou, CEO of Chicago-based AI startup Catalytic.

 Here, we’ll make it easier: click to see robots fail.

 And even though they’re getting smarter all the time and serving industry in novel ways, Chou is firm in his belief that “we’re pretty far from ‘Terminator.’”
 In other words, artificial general intelligence — the human-like stuff.

 Don’t misunderstand, though; it isn’t that the machines aren’t rising.
 It’s that they’re rising much more slowly than some of the more breathless media coverage might have you believe — which is great news for most of those who think robots and other AI-powered technology will soon steal their jobs.
 Most of being the operative words.

 The consensus among many experts is that a number of professions will be totally automated in the next five to 10 years.
 A group of senior-level tech executives who comprise the Forbes Technology Council named 13, including insurance underwriting, warehouse and manufacturing jobs, customer service, research and data entry, long haul trucking and a somewhat disconcertingly broad category titled “Any Tasks That Can Be Learned.”

 In an essay posted on Medium, AI guru Kai-Fu Lee — CEO of Sinovation Ventures and author of the 2018 book “AI Superpowers: China, Silicon Valley, and the New World Order” — posits that 50% of all jobs will be automated by AI inside of 15 years.